edvin/fxlauncher/README.md

 #### Include other artifacts

 `--include-extensions` accepts a comma separated list of filename extensions to include of other resources from the build dir.
-By default it always includes jar,war.
+By default it always includes jar, war.

 #### Class-Loader issues